stackbit-projects/successful-kangaroo-3d4ed/src/pages/index.md

         actions: []
         type: grid_item
       - title: Specification Design
-        subtitle: >-
-          Consistent results require deep strategic thinking and the tactical know-how to execute.
         image_alt: lorem-ipsum
         content: >
           We aren't high-level, vague consultants charging to pontificate on the